MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-recap.md

 1. **Save** your changes when you're done making changes.

 > [!NOTE]
-> In cases where Field Service was pre-installed in an environment, you may see an empty list in Summary Configuration even after enabling the feature.
-To mitigate, go to a Work Order and generate a summary.
-This will reinitialize the out-of-the-box configuration.
-Then, navigate back to the Summary Configuration sitemap area and the records should appear.
+> In cases where Field Service was pre-installed in an environment, you might see an empty list in **Summary Configuration** even after enabling the feature.
+To resolve, go to a work order and generate a summary.
+The out-of-the-box configuration is reinitialized.
+Then, navigate back to **Summary Configuration**.

 ### Revert to the predefined summary